hupe13/extensions-leaflet-map-github/readme.md

 ### hover

-<p>Use it to highlight a geojson element or marker on mouse over.</p>
+<p>Use it to highlight a geojson element or get a tooltip on mouse over.</p>

 ```php
 [leaflet-map ...]